nghaffari/nghaffari.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Started teaching as an adjunct faculty with SMU's graduate data science program
+Started teaching as an adjunct faculty with SMU's graduate data science program.